Lohana Berkins

-Lohana Berkins (15 June 1965 – 5 February 2016) was an Argentine travesti activist.
+Lohana Berkins (15 June 1965 – 5 February 2016) was an Argentine travesti activist, organizer, and public policy advocate.
+She was a founder of the Asociación de Lucha por la Identidad Travesti y Transexual (ALITT), and played a central role in advancing transgender and travesti rights in Argentina.

+Berkins contributed to debates, public policy, and legislation surrounding gender identity, labor rights, and social inclusion within the Argentine government, workforce, and education system.

 Biography

 Berkins was born on 15 June 1965 in Pocitos, Salta.
 Her father, a soldier, kicked her out at the age of 13.
+She later migrated to Buenos Aires, Argentina, where she remained for the majority of her adult life.
+Like many travestis, Berkins engaged in prostitution, after migrating to Buenos Aires, due to economic exclusion limiting access to other employment opportunities.

-As Berkins got older, she fought against the brutal Argentine police force in promotion of trans rights and spent approximately 7 years in prison.
-This type of conflict with the police is largely left out of the collective Argentine memory of their anti-LGBTQ+ history and rather archives often focus on the military dictatorship oppression.
+As Berkins got older, she fought against the brutal Argentine police force, in promotion of trans rights, and spent approximately 7 years in prison.
+This type of conflict with the police is largely left out of the collective Argentine memory of their anti-LGBTQ+ history, and, rather, archives often focus on the military dictatorship oppression.
+Travestis and transgender people in Argentina were subject to local contravention laws that penalized their public appearance and street-based work, which led to frequent police detention and harassment during the late 20th century.